Ccong1001/Blue-Archive-Auto-Chess/README.md

 ## 🎮 Game Features
 - **Strategic Unit Management**: Buy units, merge identical ones to upgrade stars, and deploy them for battle
 - **Element System**: 🔴 > 🔵 > 🟡 > 🔴 with 2x damage bonus and 0.5x damage penalty
-- **school Synergies**: Units from the same school gain +1 ATK when there are 2+ of them
+- **School Synergies**: Units from the same school gain +1 ATK when there are 2+ of them
 - **Various Unit Skills**: AOE attacks, shields, healing, and more
 - **Economy System**: Earn gold through income, interest, and loss streaks
-- Automatic Battles**: Units fight autonomously using their skills and abilities
+- **Automatic Battles**: Units fight autonomously using their skills and abilities

 ## 🏗️ Project Structure
 ### 🎲 Gameplay